Naoufel El Hannach

 Naoufel El Hannach (نوفل الحناش; born 7 December 2006) is a professional footballer who plays as a defender for club Montpellier, on loan from club Paris Saint-Germain.
 Born in France, he is a Morocco youth international.

 Career

 In 2013, El Hannach joined the youth academy of Ligue 1 club Paris Saint-Germain (PSG).
 During the 2023–24 season, he was regarded as one of the key players in the club's under-19 team.
 On 7 February 2025, El Hannach signed his first professional contract with PSG, a deal until 2027.
 On 26 June 2025, he was loaned out to Montpellier for the 2025–26 season.
+He returned to Montpellier on a second loan for the 2026–27 season.

 Style of play

 El Hannach plays as a right-back and as a centre-back.
 Right-footed, he is known for his speed.

 Personal life

 El Hannach is the younger brother of footballers Younes and Idriss.